zenoamaro/react-quill/README.md

 `onChangeSelection(range, source, editor)`
 : Called back with the new selected range, or null when unfocused.
 It will be passed the selection range, the source of the change, and finally a read-only proxy to editor accessors such as `getBounds()`.

+`onFocus(range, source, editor)`
+: Called when the editor becomes focused.
+It will receive the new selection range.

+`onBlur(previousRange, source, editor)`
+: Called when the editor loses focus.
+It will receive the selection range it had right before losing focus.

 `onKeyPress(event)`
 : Called after a key has been pressed and released.
 : Note that, like its native counterpart, this won't be called for special keys such as <kbd>shift</kbd> or <kbd>enter</kbd>.
 If you need those, hook onto `onKeyDown` or `onKeyUp`.